-In conclusion, the Baffle Advanced Data Protection solution consists of Baffle Manager, the admin console, Baffle Shield, a SQL/NoSQL proxy and Baffle SMPC Servlets, an optional component that enables secure computation on encrypted data.
+In conclusion, Baffle Data Protection Services consists of Baffle Manager, the admin console, Baffle Shield, a SQL/NoSQL proxy and Baffle SMPC Servlets, an optional component that enables secure computation on encrypted data.
 It integrates with existing key stores via a PKCS#11 or KMIP interface.
 The solution protects data all the way up to a record level granularity and supports four modes of protection depending on the level of security desired.
 This solution aims to make encryption simple to adopt without disrupting existing application functionality.